Virtual Participant

 Local Docker Testing

-Section titled “Local Docker Testing”For local development and debugging, you can run the VP Docker container locally with the appropriate environment variables configured for your AWS account and meeting parameters.
+Section titled “Local Docker Testing”For local development and debugging, run the VP Docker container against a deployed LMA stack using the make vp-start target:

 See Also